What to do if your child gets swimmer’s ear

 Eustachian tube dysfunction

 Eustachian tube dysfunction usually occurs during or after a deep-water dive.
 It is a result of the barometric change, so divers are particularly affected.
 It can also occur from a reaction to the chlorine in a swimming pool, which may cause the lining of the nose to become irritated, thinning the tubes over time.
-The pressure pushing bacteria and mucous into the ear has also been known to cause this dysfunction.
+The pressure pushing bacteria and mucus into the ear has also been known to cause this dysfunction.

 Malignant external otitis

 Older adults with diabetes, anyone with HIV, and children who have impaired immune systems are at the highest risk for malignant external otitis.
+Antibiotics are used to treat this infection.

 To summarize